 Some pulp from the limes will probably end up in your lime juice.
 You can strain the pulp out with a mesh strainer, or add it to the limeade.

 If you prefer just using bottled lime juice, that’s fine too!
-It’ll save you a few minutes of squeezing, and will still taste great.
+It’ll save you a few minutes of squeezing and still taste great.

 How to Make Limeade